lmbxmu/HRankPlus/README.md

 We provide our pruned models in the paper and their corresponding training loggers and configuration files below.

-(The percentages in parentheses indicate the pruned proportion)
+(The percentages in parentheses indicate the pruned rate)

 ##### CIFAR-10